ap--/latexlabels/README.md

     \prettylabel{foo}{bar}{baz}{qux}{qrk}

-for each label. and compile with
+for each label.
+Then run and compile with

-    python onlinetex prettylabels.tex
+    python onlinetex/onlinetex prettylabels.tex

 done.